ethhub-io/ethhub/docs/other/gitcoin-torch.md

 ## Summary

 The Gitcoin Torch is a community effort to spur funding of Ethereum projects using the [Gitcoin Grants](https://gitcoin.co/grants/) platform.

-There is a matching pool pledged to match any donations to funds.
-Any funds donated will be matched from this pool once the match treasury dries up.
+## What are you talking about?

+The effort contains of two main components, matchers and donators.

+**Matchers** are individuals who have pledged a certain amount of Dai to a matching pool.
+These funds will be used to match any donation from individuals to a Grant.

+**Donators** are individuals who want to direct their own funds towards certain projects.
+Any donation that is given and asks for a match will be matched using funds from the matching pool.
 NOTE: Funds donated must be between 10-100 Dai.

+## OK great!
+How do I participate?

+Those who want to act as **matchers** should reach out to @econoar on Twitter.
+Matchers are able to hold their own funds until the end to disperse or can send to an address that acts as a treasury until the end.

+Those who want to act as **donators** can head over to Gitcoin Grants and give to their favorite projects and then tag @econoar with proof of the donation.

+The Gitcoin Torch effort will run until the pledged matching pool funds have dried up.
+At that point, all pledged funds will be sent to the appropriate teams.

+## Why would I participate?

+All projects on Gitcoin Grants are open source.
+This is a great way to give to teams who are building open source projects that are vital to the future success of Ethereum.
+Also, it's a great opportunity to make your single donation go further with matching contributions behind it.

 ## Matchers